 - DecisionCAMP-2016 in New York.

-Why, don’t I have much to write down from the Oslo event even after a few months have passed?
+Unfortunately, I don’t I have much to write about even a few months after the Oslo’s Camp.
+Why?
 Because it was not really in Oslo?
 Something more important bothers me.
 I’ve just read again a piece of my notes from last year’s in-person event in Bolzano.
 Here it is:

 At events like DecisionCAMP, networking with colleagues is always one of the most valuable components.
 We had many formal and informal discussions that were important professionally but frequently went far beyond technological issues.
 It was Ritchie McGladdery from RapidGen who initiated discussions about the ethics during our QnA panels and who brought a human touch to many talks.
 Ritchie, David, Jan, Gediminas, Ulrich, Alan, Gary, Matteo, and many many others created the atmosphere when a highly technical discussion could be naturally transferred into a very personal story.